Mesh vs Cardano SDK Alternatives

 Mesh vs Lucid

-Lucid is another TypeScript library for Cardano development with similar goals to Mesh.
+Lucid is another TypeScript SDK for Cardano with similar goals to Mesh.

-Lucid combines provider and wallet in a single configured instance.
-This simplifies basic use cases but couples concerns.
+Lucid combines provider and wallet in a single configured instance:

 - Using different wallets with the same transaction logic